 To embark on this unforgettable adventure, start by parking your vehicle near Squirrel Depot.
 As you cross the bridge over Squirrel Rapids, you'll find a parking lot on the left of the road.
 The launch point is conveniently situated next to the parking area, providing access to shallow waters with scattered rocks.
 While barefoot can work, wearing water shoes will help you navigate launching your boat more comfortably.

-During your portage, be sure to take breaks and and appreciate the scenic beauty around you.
-Rolling waterfalls to your left and vast forest to your right add an extra layer of tranquility to your journey.
+During your portage, be sure to take breaks and appreciate the scenic beauty around you.
+Rolling waterfalls to your left and vast forest to your right add an extra layer of tranquility to the journey.
 As you continue, you'll encounter two portage options.
 The first one, just before a narrow bridge, offers a slightly challenging entry into the water due to the faster-moving currents.
 If you aren't comfortable with this launch point, I suggest going to the next one, it is only another 2 minute walk ahead.
 It is the official launch point, marked by a yellow sign.
-It is more user-friendly and provides a smoother launch.
+It is much more user-friendly and provides a smoother launch.

 Go Slow & Enjoy the Scenery:

-With your kayaks back in the water, you'll paddle approximately 5 kilometers upstream until you reach the captivating Barron Canyon.
+With your kayaks back in the water, you'll paddle approximately 5 kilometres upstream until you reach the captivating Barron Canyon.
 Along this stretch, wildlife becomes your companions, as turtles, Canadian geese, blue herons, and beavers grace your path.
 We passed a ton of beaver lodges - did you know that their homes are called a lodge?

 The marshy areas were full of vibrant lilypads and lily flowers, which added to the peaceful scenery.
 While paddling, watch for the deadhead stumps lurking just beneath the water's surface to prevent any unexpected collisions.

 We passed many campsites along the way and tons of other paddlers!
 It's a strange feeling to be in the middle of nowhere and yet come across so many other kayaks and canoes!
-This paddle was great for families, solo travelers, and furry friends.
+This paddle is great for families, solo travelers, and furry friends.
 I swear, every boat we passed had a dog on board!